huynguy-db/arcion-docs/content/docs/references/source-column-transformation.md

             - `"_"`: Concats this string value to source column.
             - `"column: Q"`: Specifies concat value of column `Q` to Source column.
             - `"column:"`: The column name identifier.
-          - **`computed-column`**: Target column is the result of concatenation.
+          - **`computed-column`**: Computed column is the result of concatenation.
 For example, in the sample config above, it is: `S = P + "_" + Q`.
-          - **`computed-column-datatype`**: Specifies datatype for target column.
+          - **`computed-column-datatype`**: Specifies datatype for computed column.
 If `null`, the datatype of `source-column` is used.
         - **`trim`**: `computed-column` is trim of `source-column`.
 Removes space from front and back of string.
           - **`enable`**: `true` or `false`.
 Enables/disables this concat operation.
               - **`source-column`**: Please specify source column name.
-              - **`computed-column`**: Target column is result of trim.
+              - **`computed-column`**: Computed column is result of trim.
 For example,  in the sample config above, if `P = "name    "`, then `S = "name"`.
-              - **`computed-column-datatype`**: Specifies datatype for target column.
+              - **`computed-column-datatype`**: Specifies datatype for computed column.
 If `null`, the datatype of source-column is used.

 {{< hint "info" >}}
-- Target column can be the same as source column, new column, or any other column in same table.
+- Computed column can be the same as source column, new column, or any other column in same table.
-- If `computed-column-datatype` is not specified and target column does not exist in Source table, then Replicant will use the datatype of `source-column`.
+- If `computed-column-datatype` is not specified and `computed-column` does not exist in Source table, then Replicant will use the datatype of `source-column`.
 - If `computed-column-datatype` is specified, then Replicant will try its best to covert operation result into that datatype.
 The conversion might fail due to compatibility issue.
-- If `computed-column` exists in Source table, then Replicant will use the datatype of `computed-column`.
+- If `computed-column` exists in Source table, then Replicant will use the datatype of `source-column`.

 We recommend that you do not use `computed-column-datatype`.
 In that case Replicant can fall back to using the datatype of `source-column`.
 {{< /hint >}}